wazo-platform/wazo-doc/source/administration/users/users.rst

 Extensions
 ==========

-`*3` (call recording online)
+`*3` (online call recording)
 ----------------------------

-To enable call recording online, you must check the box in the user form.
+To enable online call recording, you must check the "Enable online call recording" box in the user form.

 .. figure:: images/user-services.png
    :alt: Users Services

    Users Services

+When this option is activated, the user can press ``*3`` during a conversation to start/stop online call recording.
+The recorded file will be available in the :file:`monitor` directory of the :menuselection:`Services --> IPBX --> Audio files` menu.

 `*26` (call recording)
 ----------------------

-To enable/disable the recording of all calls 2 choices offer you:
+You can enable/disable the recording of all calls for a user in 2 different way:

-1. In the user form.
+1. By checking the "Call recording" box of the user form.

 .. figure:: images/user-services.png
    :alt: Users Services

    Users Services

-2. Using the extension `*26` from your phone.
+2. By using the extension `*26` from your phone (the "call recording" option must be activated in :menuselection:`Services --> IPBX --> Extensions`).

+When this option is activated, all calls made to or made by the user will be recorded in the :file:`monitor` directory of the :menuselection:`Services --> IPBX --> Audio files` menu.